viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 ### Find IP address

-Go to the [robot page](https://app.viam.com/robots) for your robot dog that you created when installing `viam-server` on the Pi.
+Go to the [machine page](https://app.viam.com/robots) for your robot dog that you created when installing `viam-server` on the Pi.

 In the banner towards the top of the page, the IP address of the robot dog Pi is displayed under **IPs**.
 Copy the IP to your clipboard.